 How Nintendo Switch Charging Works

 Not all USB chargers are created equal.
 Even with USB-C chargers and power banks can and do have varying power output levels.
 To complicate matters the Switch doesn’t draw to a charger’s full potential.
-Once you understand how the Nintendo Switch draws from particular types of chargers you’ll be able to spot a great charger from a meh one.
+Once you understand how the Nintendo Switch draws from particular types of chargers you’ll be able to spot a great charger from an okay one.

-I categorize potential Nintendo Switch chargers into one of five speed ratings.
+I categorize potential Nintendo Switch chargers into one of seven speed ratings.
 This rating scale takes into account all the topics below.
 It applies to chargers and power banks.

 My ratings are not an endorsement or review.
 They are a reflection of the device’s specs in comparison to known factors of charging a Switch.